cjscholz/fg_scnorm/README.md

 # fg_scnorm
-This docker container is a wrapper around the SCnorm R-package (https://github.com/rhondabacher/SCnorm) to use the algorithm in the FAST Genomics pipeline
+This docker container is a wrapper around the SCnorm R-package (https://github.com/rhondabacher/SCnorm) to use the algorithm in the FAST Genomics pipeline.

 ## Analysis Configuration
-Analysis parameters for SCnorm can be adusted by making changes to the './config/SCnorm_config.yml' file.
+Analysis parameters for SCnorm can be adusted by making changes to the `./config/SCnorm_config.yml` file.

 ## Data Input/Output
-The input file directory needs to be mounted as '/fastgenomics/input', the output file directory needs to be mounted as '/fastgenomics/output'.
+The input file directory needs to be mounted as `/fastgenomics/input`, the output file directory needs to be mounted as `/fastgenomics/output`.

+## Running App
+`docker run -v /path/to/input/files:/fastgenomics/input -v /path/to/output/files:/fastgenomics/output -i fastgenomics/fg_scnorm`

+## Authors
+* cjscholz